novoalab/tRNAmap_Hoffmann_adapted/README.md

 We have adapted this code to:
 * 1) **improve its performance non-human species** (the original pipeline predicts too many tRNA cluster when using other species than human)
-* 2) to implement the pipeline in the form of a **Docker container** as well as for qsub commands for a Sun Grid Engine (SGE) cluster.
+* 2) to implement the pipeline in the form of a **Docker container**, which avoids the requirement of installing the individual softwares used by the pipeline individually.
+We then run the Docker container using **Singularity**.

 Whenever possible, we tried to employ the same versions of the softwares as in Hoffmann's pipeline.
 When the version needed was not available, we used the closest one.
 Versions and software details can be found in variables.sh.

 ## Major differences with the original pipeline: